 Your old photos are delicate, and how you handle them before and during scanning matters.
 Oils from your fingertips can damage the emulsion, and tiny specks of dust or hair can become major blemishes in a high-resolution scan.
 One of the most common issues is "dust, scratches, and other imperfections that can affect the quality of the scan."
 Before you begin, gently wipe each photo with a soft, lint-free microfiber cloth.
 For stuck-on grime or fragile photos, it’s often best to leave the cleaning to professionals who have the right tools and techniques.
 Proper handling ensures you’re digitizing the memory, not the dust it’s collected over the years.

-Forgetting to Organize
+Mistake #4: Forgetting to Organize as You Go

 It’s tempting to just start scanning a big box of photos, but you’ll thank yourself later if you organize them first.
 A little prep work can save you from a massive digital headache.
 Trying to sort through thousands of generically named files like "IMG_2001.jpg" is a recipe for chaos.
 Group your photos by year, event, or person before you scan.
 As one scanning pro advises, "whatever kind of sorting and weeding out you initially do before scanning, my advice is to set a limit to your time."
 Even a simple system will make it much easier to name your files, add tags, and find the exact photo you’re looking for down the road.

-Failing to Back Up Your Files
+Mistake #5: Forgetting to Back Up Your Digital Files

 Your digitization efforts are wasted if your digital files are lost in a hard drive crash.
 A single copy on your computer is not enough to keep your memories safe.
 It's crucial to "store the digital version of your photos on your computer as well as on the cloud."
 A great strategy is the 3-2-1 rule: keep at least three copies of your data, on two different types of media (like your computer and an external hard drive), with at least one copy stored off-site.
 Using a cloud storage provider for that off-site copy is an easy and effective solution.
 This redundancy ensures that even if one backup fails, your precious family history remains completely secure.

-Organize and Store Your Digital Photos
+How to Organize and Store Your Digital Photos

 Once your photos are scanned, the real fun begins: organizing them so you can actually find and enjoy them for years to come.
 It might seem like a big task, but creating a system now will save you from endless scrolling and frustration later.
 Think of it as creating a digital version of the neatly labeled photo albums you grew up with.
 This isn't just about having tidy files; it's about making it effortless to find that one perfect photo for a birthday slideshow, a family history project, or just a quiet afternoon trip down memory lane.